Hawkynt/Randomizer/Readme.md

 ### When you need less bits than the RNG provides

-tbd: extraction, sponge
+tbd: extraction, xor-sponge
+tbd: code for Generic class consuming IRandomNumberGenerator and providing it itself

 ### When you need more bits than the RNG provides

 tbd: concatenation, splitmix, spreadbits
+tbd: code for Generic class consuming IRandomNumberGenerator and providing it itself

 # Points of Interest

 tbd: comparison table of all in the mentioned test categories and suites
-tbd: charts and visualizations
+tbd: charts and visualizations (esp. randogram 16x16 (visualizing an 8-bit part of the output) or 256x256 (visualizing a 16-bit part of the output) pixel grayscale images) [^](https://www.pcg-random.org/posts/visualizing-the-heart-of-some-prngs.html)
 tbd: Practical examples and real-world applications.

 # Links

 * [RNG Engines](https://pracrand.sourceforge.net/RNG_engines.txt)

 # History

 * 20240711 - Initial GitHub Version
 * 20240624 - Initial Version